 Immigration to UK

 As we have mentioned, the Tier 4 Visa application has been on the rise for the UK since they have announced the return of 2 Years Stay Back after graduation.
 After Brexit, the UK has constantly been trying to negate the negative effects on universities and skilled immigration.
-This step is also one of many steps that are beneficial to international students and skilled immigrants, both.
-The system was created based on the expert advice from MAC, the Migration Advisory Committee.
+This step is also one of many steps that are beneficial to both international students and skilled immigrants, both.
+The system was created based on expert advice from MAC, the Migration Advisory Committee.

-Who will Benefit from the UK Point Based Immigration System?
+Who will benefit from the UK Point Based Immigration System?